|Top Previous Next|

 2. I2L Panel.
 The I2L Panel shows a disassembly of the I2L code used in the program and the current I2L opcode being executed.
 Click here for more information of the I2L Panel.

 3. FPU Registers.
 This section shows the values of the floating point processor's status bits.
 Click here for details information about the FPU registers.

 III.
-Memory Dump.
-The Memory Dump panel shows a hex and ASCII dump of the program's memory.
-Click here more information about the Memory Dump.
+Memory Dump and Memory Analysis.
+This panel allows you to view and analyze the program's memory.
+Click here more information about viewing and analyzing memory.